RHA Health Services Inc

 RHA Health Services Inc - Wilmington, NC

-Rha Health Services Inc is a mental health and addiction rehab center located at 2023-1 South 17th Street, Suite A in the 28401 zip code in Wilmington, NC.
+Rha Health Services Inc is a mental health and addiction treatment facility located at 2023-1 South 17th Street, Suite A in the 28401 zip code in Wilmington, NC.
 It is operated by a private non-profit organization.
-Rha Health Services Inc provides prescribes suboxone and naltrexone administration.
-Some of the treatment approaches used by Rha Health Services Inc include motivational interviewing, counseling for substance abuse and DBT.
-Rha Health Services Inc also specializes in detox services and offers inpatient opioid detoxification, methamphetamines detox and inpatient alcohol detox.
-Rha Health Services Inc provides residential rehab, regular outpatient treatment and intensive outpatient treatment services.
-It also provides residential substance abuse treatment, inpatient detox and inpatient dual diagnosis treatment.
+Rha Health Services Inc provides prescribes suboxone and administers naltrexone.
+Some of the treatment approaches used by Rha Health Services Inc include motivational interviewing, counseling for substance abuse and rational emotive behavioral therapy.
+Rha Health Services Inc also specializes in detox services and offers methamphetamines detoxification, inpatient alcohol detox and residential benzodiazepines detoxification.
+Rha Health Services Inc provides regular outpatient treatment, long term rehab and outpatient services.
+It also provides inpatient dual diagnosis treatment, inpatient detoxification and residential treatment for substance abuse.

 Address: 2023-1 South 17th Street, Suite A, Wilmington, NC 28401